logto-io/logto/packages/core/README.md

-# Logto
+# Logto Core

-The backend for Logto auth service.
+Logto is an open-source identity solution.
+This repo contains the core service.

 ## Get Started